-An earlier version of this work appeared in the Proceedings of ACM SIGSPATIAL GIS [1], Oct.
+An earlier version of this work appeared in the Proceedings of ACM SIGSPA-TIAL GIS [1], Oct.
 30th-Nov.
-3rd 2016.

-China, the rapid expansion of urban population size has driven regional power demand to the capacity limits of the nearby power substations.
-On the other hand, as the population density changes over time, some power substations in Xinjiang province cover power users that are 300 km away, leading to high transmission losses.
+3rd 2016. power demand over time.
+For example, from large-scale power consumption data collected from a northwestern province in China, the rapid expansion of urban population size in the provincial capital city has driven regional power demand to the capacity limits of the nearby power substations.
+On the other hand, as the population density changes over time, some power substations cover power users that are 300 km away, leading to high transmission losses.
 We are thus motivated to investigate how to reduce substation power utilization, and prevent them from being overloaded or over-supplied.